 Here you go, I know this isn’t really gonna work, but here’s a short video of some action on the Predator.

 When the audio is combined with the bright, sharp screen and astonishing refresh rates the video card is capable of it makes for an outstanding multimedia experience.
 Games are immersive, and even music or movies can really draw you in.
 Playing games like StarCraft, Diablo and World of Warcraft actually make you want to watch the animation sequences instead of skipping right through to the action, and many people will really “experience” the story for the first time on a Predator.
+Millions of WoW Classic players ended up getting gold and items from websites rather than farming it in-game.
+This website sells WoW Classic gold for the WOTLK expansion.

 Predator Applications Performance